Green Station: German Rule

 At this station, I would focus on how and why Hitler came to power and what effect he had on the German people.
-Using this page, you can either print the article, or set up two laptops that have the link already pulled up for students to read.
+Print this article about Hitler or set up two laptops that have the link already pulled up for students to read.
 Create questions that force students to analyze the time line displayed on the web page.
-It is very important that students recognize the other events going on in the world and how those events contributed to Hitler's rise to power.
+It is very important that students recognize the other events going on in the world and how those events contributed to Hitler’s rise to power.
 You may even have long sheets of butcher paper on the Green Station table or 11x17 pieces of paper for students to create their own time line after reading the article.
-Being able to read time lines correctly and to create time lines, are important reading skills for students to develop, and this activity will give students practice with both.
+Being able to read time lines correctly and also to create them are important reading skills for students to develop, and this activity will give students practice with both.

-After completing the time line activity, have students watch the Video of Hitler performing as speech to the German people.
-Create questions that probe students for their reactions to Hitler's dynamic speaking style.
+After completing the time line activity, have students watch the Video of Hitler performing his speech to the German people.
+Create questions that probe students’ thoughts for their reactions to Hitler’s dynamic speaking style.
 What do they notice about his gestures, volume, and enthusiasm?
 Even though they may not understand German, students will be able to see the personality behind Hitler the man and have some sort of understanding of his enigmatic speaking abilities.

 Using a laptop at the Blue Station, encourage students to visit the online propaganda exhibit that the USHMM has established, or you may want to select five or six images to print and have available at the table for students to study and analyze.
 Have them answer the questions below on a notecard, or add the questions on a compiled worksheet with questions for each station.

 - Describe the image.
 What is the main focus of the image?

 - Read the description of the image.
 What is the intended purpose of the image?
 Why would Hitler use this image to promote Third Reich power?